dhay3/archiVe/Docs/OS/Linux/cli/tcpdump.md

 - `-D | --list-interfaces`

-  print the list of the network interfaces available on the system and on which tcpdumo can capture packets
+  print the list of the network interfaces available on the system and on which tcpdump can capture packets

 - `-L | --list-data-link-types`